Watercolour on paper

 270 x 220mm

 The following text comes from the catalogue for the exhibition Tirohanga Whānui.

-Although the precise location of this painting is unknown, its recognizably New Zealand identity including a pohutukawa and a cabbage tree is clear.
-So too is the skill with which the artist has managed to delineate the foreground foliage from the background river landscape, using deftly applied sometimes tiny brushstrokes to provide a screen which brings the distance closer.
-Cleverly, too, he has left the sky relatively clear of incident in order to draw the viewers’ attention to the toetoe fronds.
+Although the precise location of this painting is unknown, its recognizably New Zealand identity including a pōhutukawa and a tī kōuka (cabbage tree) is clear.
+So too is the skill with which the artist has managed to delineate the foreground foliage from the background river landscape, using deftly applied, sometimes tiny, brushstrokes to provide a screen that brings the distance closer.
+Cleverly, too, he has left the sky relatively clear of incident in order to draw the viewer’s attention to the toetoe fronds.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017